Becksteinlab/lammps/doc/src/pair_mbx.rst

 * num_mon_types = number of monomer types in the system
 * mon_name = name of the monomer type (e.g. h2o, ch4, etc)
-* atom mapping = list of LAMMPS atom types that correspond to the atoms in the monomer
+* atom mapping = list of LAMMPS atom IDs that correspond to the atoms in the monomer
 * *json* arg = specifies the name of the MBX json configuration file, such as mbx.json
 * print/settings = optionally print MBX settings to logfile